vespa-engine/sample-apps/visual-retrieval-colpali/README.md

 Note that you need to set `HF_TOKEN` environment variable first.
 This is personal, and must be created at [huggingface](https://huggingface.co/settings/tokens).
 Make sure the token has `write` access.
-Be ware that this will not delete existing files, only modify or add, see [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/upload#upload-from-the-cli) for more information.
+Be aware that this will not delete existing files, only modify or add, see [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/upload#upload-from-the-cli) for more information.